 One of the most common scams is Business Email Compromise (BEC).

 This sophisticated scam tricks employees at all levels into sending money, sharing data and granting access to fraudsters.
-Don't be a victim of fraud.
+Don't let this happen to you.
 Use this guide to learn how to stay safe.